BI in the Contact Center

-With business intelligence, you can make data-driven decisions that grow customer base and improve your market share.
+With business intelligence products, you can make data-driven decisions that grow customer base and improve your market share.
 You can more easily convey the connection between unstructured data with business strategy through the use of analytics and reporting dashboards.
 After that, you can more accurately track spending, streamline processes and improve performance.

 Also, you can become more responsive.
 So, you get to react more efficiently and proactively in order to ensure desirable outcomes for your company.
 Say you run a national pet care business and you have multiple clients complaining that they are waiting much longer than expected for service.
 You might not know how many clients complained without business intelligence.
 If they reach a certain number, you know its time to have a deeper look at some of your branches.